Fangjun96/Assignment-app/README.md

 Getting App to run:

-- Run frontend-backend concurrenly: Run "npm run dev" on terminal
+- Frontend-backend concurrenly: Run "npm run dev" on terminal
-- Run frontend: Run "npm run client" on terminal
+- Frontend: Run "npm run client" on terminal
-- Run backend: Run "npm run server" on terminal
+- Backend: Run "npm run server" on terminal

 Congratz!
 You are now running the simple POS system on your local machine!